Data Logger Suite: Logging and Monitoring

 Fig.7.
 OpenOffice Calc.
 Binding.

-Any new items may be added by clicking the "Add item" button (Fig.7, pos.
+Any new items can be added by clicking the "Add item" button (Fig.7, pos.
 7).
-Before adding an item the program will ask you about an item description.
+Before adding an item, the program will ask you about an item description.
 You can type any characters here, which will help you to remember a variable's content.
-For this example 3 variables with their corresponding descriptions have been added.
+For this example, three variables with their corresponding descriptions have been added.

-- Parser item name - is a parser variable name, which you have created in the parser configuration.
-You may select a variable name from a drop-down box or type this name manually;
+- Parser item name.
+It is a parser variable name, which you have created in the parser configuration.
+You may select a variable name from a drop-down box or type this name manually for variables defined or created in filter plugins;

 - Cells to fill count - here you can specify the maximum number of cells in a column or in a row that will be filled when data is sent to OpenOffice/LibreOffice Calc.